 Event Committee Members:

-A special thank you to Dwight Bershaw of Clearwater Summit Group and Gail Hewett of Lakeshore Realty for co-chairing this year’s PARK(ing) It On Sherman event!!
+A special thank you to Dwight Bershaw of Clearwater Summit Group and Gail Hewett of Lakeshore Realty for co-chairing the 2018 PARK(ing) It On Sherman event!!
 They did a tremendous job organizing the event along with the following committee members: Erin McClatchey, Kim Stearns, Jamie Lynn Morgan, Tom Morgan, Joe Morris, Anastasia Miki, Kathy Livingston, Karen Hansen, Art Elliott, Dawn Kelp, Maren Maier, Amy Hilland, and Elaine Price.
 Also, thank you to Nicole Kahler and Marie Nail of CDA 2030 and the Planning Department staff for their assistance.

 Our PARK(ing) It On Sherman event wouldn’t have been possible without all of the volunteer help.
 Thank you to the following volunteers for their help with the 4th annual event: Jamie Morgan, Erin McClatchey, Amy Hilland, Gail Hewett, Anastasia Miki, Peg Michaelsen, Sandy Gothard, Shawny Le, Michael Pereira, Joe Morris, Lynn Morris, Mike Behary, Jake Plagerman, Chris Meyer, Marcee Hartzell, Sean Holm, Tina Ghirarduzzi, Maren Maier, Tami Stroud, Laurie Jaeger, Stephanie Guyton, Laura Laumatia, Peter Luttropp, and Ben Weymouth.